KSMS-TV

-KSMS-TV (channel 67) is a television station licensed to Monterey, California, United States, serving the Monterey Bay area as an affiliate of the Spanish-language Univision network.
+KSMS-TV (channel 67) is a television station licensed to Monterey, California, United States, serving the Monterey Bay area as an affiliate of the Spanish-language network Univision.
 It is owned by Entravision Communications alongside Class A UniMás affiliate KDJT-CD (channel 33, licensed to both Salinas and Monterey).
 KSMS-TV and KDJT-CD share studios on Garden Court south of Monterey Regional Airport in Monterey; through a channel sharing agreement, the two stations transmit using KDJT-CD's spectrum from an antenna atop Fremont Peak.

 History

 KSMS-TV was founded by Bill Schuyler on September 1, 1986.
 In the same year, KCBA, the only television station broadcasting in Spanish in the area, was sold to the Ackerley Group.
 Ackerley decided to make KCBA an English-language station affiliated with the then-emerging Fox network, which would have left the Salinas–Monterey–Santa Cruz television market without a Spanish-language television station.
 Knowing that Schuyler had a permit to build a station in the market, a former manager of KCBA encouraged Schuyler to seize the opportunity to create a new station to serve the Hispanic community as an affiliate of the Spanish International Network (the predecessor of Univision).

 Schuyler assembled a team of four television professionals and challenge them to develop the new station before KCBA's relaunch.
 The multiple tasks of creating a new station from the ground up were divided among the four individuals.
 The group found an old building on Garden Road, which coincidentally had been the first home of KMST-TV (now KION-TV), which Schuyler had started in 1969 and sold a decade later.
 After negotiating the lease, the remodeling of the old building started immediately.
 A studio was built in the first floor, along with a small production area, a sound booth and the master control area.
 After much searching for a suitable transmitter, one was found and installed along with an antenna, atop of Fremont Peak, overlooking the Salinas Valley.
 Production and broadcasting equipment was purchased and installed, support personnel hired, a small news team was assembled and the station went on the air on time.